 Service Record: Since 1997: 430,000 patients treated, 27,000 sight-restoring surgeries performed (3,250 pediatric) and 65,000 new eyeglasses dispensed.

-- Visit official Climb for Sight website and donate online::
+- Visit official Climb for Sight website and donate online, just make sure to note “Ethan & Jessica” as the climbers:

-- Purchase an indeegear INSPIRE travel sleeve -OR- INSPIRE sleeve + travel luggage belt package and a portion of each travel accessory purchase will be donated directly to Vision for the Poor.
-Click the link below for details (ends 12/14/2015):
+- Purchase an indeegear INSPIRE travel sleeve -OR- INSPIRE sleeve + luggage belt package and part of the proceeds will be donated directly to Vision for the Poor.
+Click the link below for details: